SCA VOLUNTEER MISSIONARIES HAVE RETIRED.

 John & Jean Tibbles

 For almost 2.5 decades, John and Jean Tibbles have served the Lord through SCA International (known as Shantymen’s Christian Association when they joined).
 They have served Him well.
 They have served Him in a very difficult ministry – ministering primarily to individuals, couples, and families in British Columbia whose lives have either been shattered by a personal loss or ruined by an unwise decision or just dealt a heavy load by life itself and its circumstances.
-John and Jean have worked, and continue to work with them, showing them there is hope and a future when they turn their lives over to Jesus Christ.
-The need for that type of work continues to grow in our world today.
-And John and Jean are committed to continue doing their part as the Lord allows.
+John and Jean have worked, and continued to work with them, showing them there is hope and a future when they turn their lives over to Jesus Christ.
+The need for that type of work continues to grow in our world today and John and Jean were committed to continue doing their part.

 On January 1, 2013, John and Jean became “Volunteer Missionaries”.
-This means they will continue their current ministry work as much as possible (depending on health and energy).
-The Tibbles will no longer receive a regular missionary salary.
-However, SCA will continue receipting donations for John and Jean’s ministry to cover directly related approved ministry expenses.
-We believe in what they’re doing and want to support it in this way.
+This means they continued their current ministry work as much as possible (depending on health and energy).
+The Tibbles no longer received a regular missionary salary.
+However, SCA continued receipting donations for John and Jean’s ministry to cover directly related approved ministry expenses.
+We believe in what they were doing and wanted to support it in this way.

 From John & Jean: Ministering as field missionaries with SCA International has been a wonderful blessing to us.
 We have seen the LORD work in many people’s lives, bringing them to know Him, grow in their faith, and receive His healing.
 Your prayers and support have made this possible, and how thankful we are to you!